thesalmanx/EquilibriumSys/README.md

-# EquilibriumSys
+# 📊 EquilibriumSys – Inventory Management System for Small Businesses

 ## Project is live at [equilibriumsys.salmann.dev](https://equilibriumsys.salmann.dev)

-# 🚀 EquilibriumSys – Inventory Management System for Small Businesses

 **EquilibriumSys** is a real-time inventory and order management system built with **Next.js** and **PostgreSQL**.
 Designed for small to mid-sized businesses, it provides powerful features including automated low-stock alerts, detailed sales/inventory reporting, and secure role-based access.